lawrennd/old_talks/_posts/2018-05-31-faith-and-ai.posts.md

 exist both when explaining the nature of religious belief and when considering the nature of either the dystopian big brother or the “dys-utopian” big mother view of AI.

+### Conclusion

+We’ve provided an overview of the advances in artificial intelligence from the perspective of machine learning, and tried to give a sense of how machine learning models operate to learn about us.

+We’ve highlighted a quintissential difference between humans and
+computers: the embodiment factor, the relatively restricted ability of human to communicate themselves when compared to computers.
+We explored how this has effected our evolved relationship with data and the relationship between the human and narrative.

+Finally, we explored three parallels between faith and AI, in particular the cartoon nature of religion based on technological promises of the singularity and AI.
+A more sophisticated relationship occurs when we see the way in which, as artificial intelligences invade our notion of personhood we will need to intrspect about who we are and what we want to be, a characteristic shared with many religions.
+The final parallel was in the emergent questions of AI, “Should we build an artificial intelligence to eliminate war?” has a strong parallel with the question “Why does God allow war?”.
+Building such a system would likely severely restrict our freedoms, and there is a tension between how much we wish those freedoms to be impinged versus the potential lives that could be saved.

 ### Thanks!